 Perfect Your Off Camera Lighting

-Once again, pinned constant or off-camera flash lighting is ideal for photographing the cake cutting.
+Pinned constant or off-camera flash lighting is ideal for photographing the cake cutting.
 This lighting method only takes 1-2 minutes to set up, and it works in any scene or location.
 It does, however, require an assistant or 1-2 light stands.
+The advantage of off-camera flash over on-camera flash is that you gain control over the direction and quality of light, which helps create dimension and separate your subjects from the background.